sebastianruder/NLP-progress/README.md

 - Add an example to every task/dataset.
 - Add statistics to every dataset.
 - Provide a description and details for every task / dataset.
+- Add a table of contents to every file (particularly the large ones).
 - We could potentially use [readthedocs](https://github.com/rtfd/readthedocs.org) to provide a clearer structure.
 - All current datasets in this list are for the English language (except for [UD](#ud)).
 In a separate section, we could add datasets for other languages.